Michael Ostin: Early life

-Michael Ostin was born in Los Angeles to Evelyn an Mo Ostin, the head of Warner Bros.
+Michael Ostin was born in Los Angeles to Evelyn and Mo Ostin, the head of Warner Bros.
 Records.
-His father—one of "most music conscious, music-centric chief executive of a record company in the rock and roll era"—brought home early demos and test pressings of albums by Arlo Guthrie, The Kinks, Frank Zappa and Jimi Hendrix, among others, and sought the opinions of his three sons and their friends, who often hung out at the Ostin's Encino home.
+His father—one of the "most music conscious, music-centric chief executive of a record company in the rock and roll era"—brought home early demos and test pressings of albums by Arlo Guthrie, The Kinks, Frank Zappa and Jimi Hendrix, among others, and sought the opinions of his three sons and their friends, who often hung out at the Ostin's Encino home.

 He took Michael and his brothers to concerts including the 1967 Beatles concert at the Hollywood Bowl, and Hendrix's 1969 concert at the Los Angeles Forum.
 Mo Ostin was also an art collector, and as a teenager Ostin accompanied him to galleries in New York and London.

 Career

 Warner Bros.
 Records

 After graduating from UCLA, Ostin was hired as a junior talent scout at Warner Bros.
 Records.
 His first signing was Christopher Cross, who he discovered while listening to unsolicited demos in 1978.
 Cross's self-titled debut album, released in 1979, included four hit singles, won 5 Grammy Awards, and sold more than five million albums in the US alone.
 In 1982, Cross won the Academy Award for Best Original Song for "Arthur's Theme (Best That You Can Do)", which he co-wrote with Burt Bacharach, Carole Bayer Sager, and Peter Allen for the film Arthur.

 Ostin first worked with Madonna in 1983, when she released her self-titled debut.
 In 1984, after hiring Nile Rodgers to produce her second album, Ostin found its title track, "Like a Virgin".
 The song, which songwriters Billy Steinberg and Tom Kelly had unsuccessfully tried to place for more than a year, was Madonna's first #1 hit.
 Ostin also proposed the cover of Rose Royce's "Love Don't Live Here Anymore" which appeared on Like A Virgin, and found True Blue's "Papa Don't Preach," which became Madonna's fourth #1 single.

 Mentored by Lenny Waronker, Ostin held A&R positions at Warner Bros. throughout his 19-year tenure at the company and ran the department as senior vice president of A&R from 1988 through 1996.
-In addition to Cross and Madonna, he was involved in signing and recording American Music Club, Eric Clapton, Filter, Fleetwood Mac, Green Day, Al Jarreau, Quincy Jones, Prince, Red Hot Chili Peppers, Seal, Paul Simon,Rod Stewart, Q-Tip and Neil Young, among other artists.
+In addition to Cross and Madonna, he was involved in signing and recording American Music Club, Eric Clapton, Filter, Fleetwood Mac, Green Day, Al Jarreau, Quincy Jones, Prince, Red Hot Chili Peppers, Seal, Paul Simon, Rod Stewart, Q-Tip and Neil Young, among other artists.
 He also produced and/or executive produced the soundtracks for Batman, National Lampoon's Vacation, Wayne's World and Wayne's World 2, Earth Girls Are Easy, Batman: Mask of the Phantasm, and Cool World.